andrewbearsley/lw_container_scanner_demo/README.md

 GitHub Actions demo for Lacework Inline Scanner.

 ### About
-This action pulls a PacMan Container and then Scan's it with the Lacework Inline CVE scanner.
+This action pulls a PacMan Container and then scans it with the Lacework Inline CVE scanner.

 ### Expected Inputs
 It required two inputs as GitHub Secrets: